 One key to engaging listeners—especially people new to your podcast (and who doesn’t want a steady flow of them, huh?)—is to open your show with some of the most interesting words from what’s to come.

-Here’s a great way to craft a compelling intro for a typical podcast interview:
+Here’s a great way to craft a compelling intro for a typical podcast interview (and here's our PodWell podcast episode about this topic):

 1. A one- or two-sentence preview, beginning with the most compelling words you can muster, leading into …